Athletic Bilbao: 21st century

 Marcelo Bielsa led Athletic Bilbao to its second European final.

 The club narrowly avoided relegation during the 2005–06 and 2006–07 seasons, the latter being the worst in the club's history.
 In the Copa del Rey, they reached their first final in 24 years, losing 4–1 to Barcelona.

-Prior to the 2011–12 season, Athletic's new president, former player Josu Urrutia, brought in coach Marcelo Bielsa; Athletic advanced to their first European final since 1977, losing 3–0 to Spanish rivals Atlético Madrid on 9 May in the 2012 UEFA Europa League Final at the Arena Națională in Bucharest.
+Prior to the 2011–12 season, Athletic's new president, former player Josu Urrutia, brought in coach Marcelo Bielsa; Athletic advanced to their first European final since 1977, losing 3–0 to fellow Spanish club Atlético Madrid on 9 May in the 2012 UEFA Europa League Final at the Arena Națională in Bucharest.
 They also reached the 2012 Copa del Rey Final, losing again to Barcelona.

 After star midfielder Javi Martínez moved to FC Bayern Munich, Athletic were eliminated from the 2012–13 Europa League group stage, and were knocked out of the Copa del Rey by Basque club Eibar of the third tier.
 Relegation was a threat until the end of the season, and the final league game at the "old" San Mamés ended in defeat.
 Athletic would soon move to a new stadium, albeit in a partially completed state.
 Bielsa promoted young defender Aymeric Laporte into the side, while striker Fernando Llorente completed a free transfer to Juventus.

 Aritz Aduriz became one of the top scorers in the club's history with 172 goals.

 After Bielsa, Ernesto Valverde returned for a second spell as manager, and he signed or brought through several new players as Athletic came fourth in the league, meaning a UEFA Champions League campaign.
 Ander Herrera transferred to Manchester United for €36 million deal at the end of the season.

 Athletic had a triumphant first full-capacity match in the new San Mamés as they defeated Napoli to qualify for the Champions League group stage, however they could only finish 3rd in the group.
 Athletic reached the 2015 Copa del Rey Final, but once again lost to Barcelona, 3–1.

 In the first leg of the 2015 Supercopa de España at San Mamés, Athletic defeated Barcelona 4–0, with Aritz Aduriz scoring a hat-trick.
 In the return leg at Camp Nou, Athletic hung on with a 1–1 draw to win their first trophy since 1984.
 Aduriz finished with 36 goals in all competitions.
 Athletic advanced to the quarter-finals in the Europa League where they were only defeated on penalties by the holders and eventual repeat winners Sevilla FC.